valentinradu/Trellis/README.md

 - all calls that mutate the state will be made on the main thread
 - the `dispatch` function is reentrant and can be used from any thread

-- the environment can be safely called from any thread (it has to be an actor)
+Side effects can be called on any thread, which usually means the environment should be an actor.

 ## Testing